akgd/power-automate-snippets/README.md

-# Snippets for Microsoft's Power Platform
+# Snippets and reminders for Microsoft Power Automate

-Expressions, forumlas, and reminders for Power Automate and Power Apps.
+Expressions, forumlas, and reminders for Power Automate.